0xpranjal/Generative-Adversarial-Network-from-Scratch/README.md

 # Generative Adversarial Network

+> A generative adversarial network, or GAN, is a deep neural network framework which is able to learn from a set of training data and generate new data with the same characteristics as the training data.

 This repository is to demonstrate how we can create new images of a distribution of images with a Generative Adversarial Network (GAN).